An improved analysis of the M\"omke-Svensson algorithm for graph-TSP on subquartic graphs: Subquartic graphs: General case

-\begin{proof} If the vertex $v$ is a non-branch vertex, then consider the north cut and the south cut on vertex $v$.
-Each of these cuts has value greater than $1$, otherwise the cut would be LP-satisfied.

-If the vertex is a branch vertex with three outgoing tree edges, it must be LP-satisfied.
-If it has two outgoing tree edges and one incoming back edge, then consider the tree cut obtained by removing the outgoing tree edge directed towards the subtree from which the incoming back edge emanates.
-(The other tree cut is satisfied by $x$.)
-Let $S \subset B(T)$ denote the back edges that cover this tree cut.
-If this tree cut is not satisfied by $x$, then the $x$-value of the tree edge and the incoming back edge must be greater than one.
-Similiarly, note that the edges in $S$ plus the incoming tree edge and the other outgoing tree edge form a cut.
-Since the value $x(S) < 1$, it follows that the total $x$-value of the two tree edges in this cut is greater than $1$.
-Thus, the vertex $v$ is heavy. \end{proof}

-The reason we emphasize that an LP-unsatisfied vertex is heavy is that we can use the excess $x$-value of this vertex to increase an edge that covers the unsatisfied tree cut corresponding to one of its adjacent outgoing edges so that this tree cut becomes satisfied.
+The reason we emphasize that an LP-unsatisfied vertex is heavy is that we can use the excess $x$-value of this vertex to pay for the increased value on an edge that covers the unsatisfied tree cut corresponding to one of its incident outgoing edges so that this tree cut becomes satisfied.
 We also wish to use the excess $x$-value of an expensive vertex to pay for some of its contribution to the cost function incurred by the back edges coming into the vertex.
 For each vertex $v$, we want to use the quantity $\eps(v)$ at most once in this payment scheme.
-This will be guaranteed by the fact that LP-unsatisfied vertices and expensive vertices are disjoint sets.
+This will be guaranteed by the fact that LP-unsatisfied vertices and expensive vertices are disjoint sets (Corollary \ref{lem:expensive}).